-Earlier today the East Japan Boxing Association announced the award winners for the month of June, with 3 fighters winning award.
+Earlier today the East Japan Boxing Association announced the monthly award winners for the month of June, announcing 3 winners.

-Earlier today we saw the names of the East Japan Boxing Association award winners for May being announced, with 3 winners being announced.
+Earlier today the East Japan Boxing Association announced the monthly award winners for the month of March, with 3 winners being announced.